AmoebeLabs/swiss-army-knife-card-manual/docs/design/how-to-create-functional-cards.md

 ##:sak-sak-logo: Step 1: Choose your look & feel

-For these sections, I choose Example 12 as the basis for creating some example functional cards.
+For these sections, I choose [Example 12][Swiss Army Knife Example 12]: as the basis for creating some example functional cards.

 !!!
 Warning "These pages is still a work in progress, so AS IS"